timoknapp/tennis-tournament-finder/README.md

   * [Tennis-Verband Niederrhein (TVN)](https://www.tvn-tennis.de)
   * [Württembergischer Tennis Bund (WTB)](https://www.wtb-tennis.de/)
 * Helps you finding the tournaments around you
+* Lets you filter tournaments by date, competition type, and federation
 * Short link to the official Tournament at [tennis.de](https://spieler.tennis.de/web/guest/turniersuche) in order to sign up for the tournament
 * Link to address on Google Maps.
 * PWAs (Progressive Web Apps) support.
 You can install the app on your phone.